Baune8D/AspNet.Frontend.Templates/README.md

 Bundles will not be generated for partial views and view components.

+Import aliases are automatically configured so root can be resolved using: `@/`.
+If using areas, they are automatically aliased also using: `@<area>/`.

 The Webpack configuration is configured to split all `node_modules` code into a reusable `Vendor.js` bundle.
 It also uses content hashes for resulting non-development bundle names.